cccbr/runningatower/content/docs/040-finance/index.md

 Consider having fixed fees for:

+- Funerals, possibly commensurate with that for weddings.

 - Visiting bands.

-- Funerals, possibly commensurate with that for weddings.

 - Quarter peals.

 - Peals.

-These may be determined in consultation with the tower ***[authority](../170-glossary/#authority)***.
+These may be determined in consultation with the ***[tower authority](../170-glossary/#authority)***.
 If there are no fixed fees it is usual to expect voluntary donations from visiting bands and individuals.

 Avoid having a 'box on the wall', especially for downstairs rings, as these invite theft and damage.

 ![Electronic donation](donate_350.jpg)

 Consider having an electronic payment system for fees and casual donations.
 This may involve a commission charge which, although low, reduces the donation received.
 Within a ***[C of E](../170-glossary/#c-of-e)*** church implementing this should involve the ***[PCC](../170-glossary/#pcc)*** and its treasurer.
 It may allow gift aid to be recovered and ensure that payments for ringing are captured in an appropriate account.
 N.B.
-Consider a request for Gift Aid, this enables income tax to be reclaimed.
+Consider a request for Gift Aid as this enables income tax to be reclaimed.
 It only applies to charities and HMRC registered charitable groups.

 ## Payment of Fees